 Most buildings on campus are fully accessible, but several elevators and wheelchair lifts require a key to operate them.
 Here is a Guide to Building Accessibility, including how to access ramps, lifts, and elevators.

-Two of Dickinson’s buildings, Old West and Vincent House, are not fully accessible.
-With adequate notice, however, ODS can arrange to move an event or class to a location that is more suitable.
-Please notify us if you require access to either of these buildings.
-Please also bring to the attention of ODS any other locations on campus with accessibility concerns.
+Three of Dickinson’s buildings, Old West, Vincent House and the Historic President's House, are not fully accessible.
+With adequate notice, however, ADS can arrange to move an event or class to a location that is more suitable.
+Please notify us if you require access to any of these buildings.
+Please also bring to the attention of ADS any other locations on campus with accessibility concerns.

 Several transportation options are available for all Dickinson students.